In this article:

 - Feeling like your relationship with food is having a negative impact on your life?

-Please join our drop-in sessions if you would like to have a chat about how you're feeling.
-We offer a supportive, safe space to discuss thought you may be struggling with.
+We offer a supportive, safe space to discuss thoughts you may be struggling with.
 We offer non-clinical practical support where we can signpost services to ensure you get the support you need.

 Check the Counselling & Mental Health Support Service website for details of when and where the sessions are taking place.